This is a web-friendly presentation of the PDF “Enactment of a Law”; by Robert B. Dove, Parliamentarian, United States Senate, February 1997.

-The secretary of the Senate is the elected official of the Senate responsible for management of many legislative and administrative services.
+Theis the elected official of the Senate responsible for management of many legislative and administrative services.
 The secretary is the disbursing officer for the Senate.
 The official seal of the Senate is in the custody of, and its use is prescribed by, the secretary.
 In the absence of the vice president, and pending the election of a president pro tempore, the secretary performs the duties of the chair.

 The assistant secretary is the chief assistant to the secretary of the Senate.
 The assistant secretary performs the functions of the secretary in the latter's absence, and in the event of the death or resignation of the secretary would act as secretary in all matters except those duties as disbursing officer of the Senate.

-On the day after the first organization of the Senate, a doorkeeper was chosen whose title was eventually changed to sergeant at arms .
+On the day after the first organization of the Senate, a doorkeeper was chosen whose title was eventually changed to .
 His duties are to execute the Senate's orders as to decorum on the floor and in the galleries.
 He is responsible for the enforcement of all rules made for the regulation of the Senate wing of the Capitol.
 He also is the custodian of all properties under the dominion of the Senate and supervises the messengers, pages and other workers who serve the Senate.
 If the Senate decides to issue warrants of arrest for its absent members, it is the duty of the sergeant of arms to bring those senators into custody.

-Article 1, section 5, paragraph 3 of the Constitution provides that "Each House shall keep a Journal of its Proceedings, and from time to time publish the same, excepting such Parts as may in their Judgment require Secrecy; and the Yeas and Nays of the Members of either House and any question shall, at the Desire of one-fifth of those Present be entered on the Journal."
+of the Constitution provides that "Each House shall keep a Journal of its Proceedings, and from time to time publish the same, excepting such Parts as may in their Judgment require Secrecy; and the Yeas and Nays of the Members of either House and any question shall, at the Desire of one-fifth of those Present be entered on the Journal."
 The journal clerk is charged with maintaining the Senate Journal under the direction of the secretary of the Senate.